launchdarkly/hello-ios/README.md

     NSString * const FEATURE_FLAG_KEY = @"sample-feature";
 ```

-You should see the message "The <flagKey> feature flag evaluates to <flagValue>.", the application will run continuously and react to the flag changes in LaunchDarkly.
+You should see the message "The <flagKey> feature flag evaluates to <flagValue>.".
+The application will run continuously and react to the flag changes in LaunchDarkly.